 - A positive image.
 When corporations partner with nonprofits, the community recognizes the positive change they’re working to make in the world.
 With this recognition, the company creates a more positive reputation for itself.

 - Better relationships with customers.
-Customers appreciate it when a company works hard to support their community.
+Consumers appreciate it when a company works hard to support their community.
 Customers will approach their relationship with a better attitude when they understand the benefits of the corporate philanthropy program.

 - Encouraging a feeling of community.
-Employees who work together to help a nonprofit achieve its mission will create a feeling of comradery at the office.
+Employees who work together to help a nonprofit achieve its mission will create a feeling of camaraderie at the office.
 This will lead to a more communal working environment for the corporation.

 Unfortunately, not all corporate philanthropy programs are being taken advantage of by the employees, meaning neither party sees these incredible advantages.